 In order to have all the individual sheets printed within a single PDF file (not multiple PDFs) you need to set the same DPI printing value for all of them.

-- In Microsoft Excel go to Page Layout and click on the expand button for the Page Setup dialog (for Microsoft Excel 2003 or earlier go to File->Page Setup).
+- In Microsoft Excel go to Page Layout and click on the expand button for the Page Setup dialog.
 Set the Print Quality to the DPI value you want and press OK so that Excel will record the fact that all pages have the same print settings.
 It's important to press the OK button even if you don't change anything, because this will "tell" Excel that all the sheets have the same page setup options.